vinodkd/guts/src/book/01_size.md

 _Now_ we're getting somewhere.
 We started off with the expectation that the size of the whole would be the sum of the size of the parts; and we've reached that result for the three primordial operations.
 If we are able to shore up those pesky asterisks we've had to put on the "other" operations also as sums of sizes, we'd be golden.

-Also note that as long as all we're doing is measuring size, the order of operations dont seem to matter - only that they are counted.
-To use the marble run analogy, the size or color of the blocks dont matter - only their number.
-Obviously, this will not apply for other measures of code such as complexity: we build code in a particular order explicity so as to effect certain results; but for size this is a Good Thing(TM).
+Also note that as long as all we're doing is measuring size, the order of operations don't seem to matter - only that they are counted.
+To use the marble run analogy, the size or color of the blocks don't matter - only their number.
+Obviously, this will not apply for other measures of code such as complexity: we build code in a particular order explicitly so as to effect certain results; but for size this is a Good Thing(TM).

 #### Levels of Abstraction